-Based on all experiences of members of FEPA - Federation of European Producers (standardi EN), ABMA - American Brush Manufacturers Association Industrial Division members (ANSI B165.1), UAMA - United Abrasives Manufacturers Association’s Bonded Division (ANSI B7.1) and oSa - Organization for Safety of Abrasives requirements standards are referenced and provided solely as a public service for the guidance of the users of the members’ products.
-All Brush and Abrasive recommendations are not necessarily complete with respect to any particular application and common sense safety considerations should generally be followed.
-Any applicable federal, state, local law or regulation must be strictly adhered to and is controlling over any recommendation contained herein.
+Based on all experiences of members of FEPA - Federation of European Producers (standards EN), ABMA - American Brush Manufacturers Association Industrial Division members (ANSI B165.1), UAMA - United Abrasives Manufacturers Association's Bonded Division (ANSI B7.1) and OSA - Organization for Safety of Abrasives requirements standards are referenced and provided solely as a public service for the guidance of the users of the members' products.
+All Brush and Abrasive recommendations are not necessarily complete with respect to any particular application, and common sense safety considerations should generally be followed.
+Any applicable federal, state or local law or regulation must be strictly adhered to and is controlling over any recommendation contained herein.

-On bench grinders, tool/work rests should be used to support the work-piece during use.
+On bench grinders, tool/work rests should be used to support the workpiece.
 It should have a maximum opening of 1/8" to the product face.
 Only adjust the rest when the product is not in motion.

-Inspect and jog the machine to ensure that the product is mounted properly and securely, machine guards are in place, no vibration, etc. Run machine at operating speed for at least one minute before applying work.
+Inspect and jog the machine to ensure that the product is mounted correctly and securely; machine guards are in place, no vibration, etc. Run engine at operating speed for at least one minute before applying for work.
 Do not stand in front of or in line with the product.